Currency: British Pound (GBP)

 WSOP bracelet winner Dave “Devilfish” Ulliott is a true legend of poker.
 In 2017, he was posthumously inducted into the Poker Hall of Fame.
 Liv Boeree is one of the best female poker players in the world.
 Will Kassouf made a deep run in the 2016 WSOP Main Event where he caught the public’s attention with his ceaseless banter at the table.
 His chip palming scandal in 2018, however, has tarnished his reputation severely.

-Chris Moorman holds the record for most lifetime online MTT earnings.
-As of the writing of this article, the British poker pro has amassed over $15.9 million in online tournament winnings.
+Chris Moorman held the record for most lifetime online MTT earnings for a long time.
+As of the writing of this article, the British poker pro is #3 on this list with over $16.5 million in online tournament winnings.
+He’s behind Sweden’s Niklas “Lena900” Astedt and Hungary’s Peter “Belabacsi” Traply.

 – Playing Live Poker in the United Kingdom –